 Indian Housing Block Grant Competitive Program (IHBG-COMP) for FY2025

-This program provides competitive funding to eligible Native American tribes and housing entities to create and improve affordable housing for low-income families in tribal communities.
+This program provides competitive funding to eligible Native American tribes and housing entities to create or improve affordable housing for low-income families on Indian reservations and in other Indian areas.

 Award Range